Ithaca College's Top 10 Moments of 2013

 The U.S. Department of State recognized the colleges and universities that produced the most student Fulbright award winners in 2013–2014, and Ithaca College is among them.
 The success of the top-producing institutions was highlighted in the "Chronicle of Higher Education.”

 Park School Students Document the March on Washington

 Professor James Rada traveled to Washington with 13 students from the Park School to conduct interviews for the weekend edition of “NBC Nightly News with Lester Holt.”

 Television and film actor David Boreanaz returned to his alma mater on Sunday, May 19, to deliver the main address to some 1,610 graduates and their guests at Ithaca College’s 118th commencement ceremony.
 Boreanaz earned his degree in cinema and photography in 1991 from the Roy H. Park School of Communications.

-Originally published in Media Relations: Ithaca College's Top 10 Moments of 2013.
+Originally published in IC News: Ithaca College's Top 10 Moments of 2013.